How much money will Barcelona lose after Champions League exit?

-For sides outside of the big five leagues in Europe, emerging through qualifying and reaching the lucrative group stage can be as significant as changing their future or ensuring their survival.
+For teams outside of the big five leagues in Europe, emerging through qualifying and reaching the lucrative group stage can be as significant as changing their future or ensuring their survival as a club.

-So, how much prize money do teams make or lose out on depending on whether they play Champions League football?
+How much prize money do teams make or lose out on depending on whether they play Champions League football during the season?

 Champions League: Prize money for winners and teams

-Champions League prize money increases with every round a team progresses in the tournament.
+Champions League prize money naturally increases with every round a team progresses in the tournament.

 The winners will in fact earn even more than that once television income is factored in.